Rock Region Metro: Microtransit

+Rock Region METRO has six on-demand ride hailing zones operated by Via Transportation.
+The service started in 2020 with one test zone in John Barrow and has expanded to serve Little Rock, North Little Rock, Sherwood and Conway.
+It expanded service to Conway, Arkansas, on October 24, 2022, marking the city's first modern-day public transit service.
+In 2024 Metro connect also expanded to Sherwood, Arkansas.

 River Cities Travel Center

 River Cities Travel Center (RCTC) opened on August 28, 2000, to serve as the main transfer hub in downtown Little Rock.
+The $4 million project encompassed the block bounded by Rock St., Capitol Ave., Cumberland St., and 4th St. In 2021, Rock Region Metro began to explore the possibility of expanding the facility to include transit oriented development.
 As of January 2016, a total of 22 fixed routes and all four express routes serve RCTC, which doubles as the agency's primary sales and information office for riders.
 At the Midtown Target stop in central Little Rock, five fixed routes (#3, #5, #8, #9, and #22) converge on Midtown Avenue to provide more convenient, efficient transferring opportunities in west-central Little Rock.